Global solutions for the gravity water waves system in 2d: Proof of Propositions , , and : normal forms

 \section{Proof of Propositions \ref{proE1}, \ref{proE2}, and \ref{proE3}: normal forms}

-In this section we aim to transform the quadratic equations \eqref{Eeq} into cubic ones.
-The possibility of doing this relies on the vanishing of the symbol of the quadratic interaction on the time resonant set.
-Using this fact a normal form transformation was already performed in \cite{GMS2}.
-In this latter paper, the authors first write a scalar equation for $h + i \Lambda \phi$ and then integrate by parts in time in Duhamel's formulation.
-Here we want to perform the same normal form but in a different way, so to explicitely show the dependence of the transformation, and of the resulting cubic terms, on the functions $\La \phi$ and $\partial_x \phi$ and not on $\Lambda \phi$ alone.
-We remark that the structure of transformation here is very important because we only have information on $\partial_x \phi$ and not on $\phi$ or $\Lambda \phi$.
+In this section we aim to transform the quadratic equations \eqref{Eeq} into cubic ones using a normal form transformation, as in \cite{shatahKGE,GMS2}.
+The possibility of doing this relies on the vanishing of the symbols of the quadratic interaction on the time resonant set.
+We remark that the structure of the transformation here is very important because we only have information on $\partial_x \phi$ and not on $\phi$ or $\Lambda \phi$.
 Therefore we want to find $H$ and $\Psi$ as in \eqref{HPsi0}, with $A$ and $B$ depending nicely on $h$ and $\partial_x \phi$, and such that $H+i\Lambda\Psi$ satisfies a cubic equation.
-It is important to notice that the quadratic and cubic nonlinearities in \eqref{Eeq} already depend only on $\partial_x \phi$ or $\La \phi$.
-If one just proceeds as in \cite{GMS2} however, it is not clear if the transformation satisfies the property we desire.